Student Bodies in Manipal

 President: Julius D’Souza

-MITSRF or MIT Student’s Research Forum is an undertaking by the Directorate of Research, Manipal University and is handled by the Manipal University Research Forum.
+MITSRF or MIT Student’s Research Forum is an undertaking by the Directorate of Research, Manipal and is handled by the Manipal Academy of Higher Education Research Forum.
 The Student’s Research Forum encourages research among undergraduates and graduates in various fields and disciplines all over the university allowing for inter-disciplinary research as well as research into the most recent fields.
 Last year, it held a summer training session with a theme based on the upcoming start-up era and intellectual property rights, among other topics which spanned 10 days.
-It also organizes the annual Manipal Research Colloquium as part pf MUSRF’s yearly activities inviting research scholars from all campuses Manipal University.
+It also organizes the annual Manipal Research Colloquium as part of yearly activities inviting research scholars from all campuses Manipal Academy of Higher Education.

 Team Leader: Sanat Mharolkar